LuizGlomyer/homelab/docs/uptime-kuma.md

 # Uptime Kuma

+Self-hosted monitoring dashboard for HTTP/TCP/ICMP checks, cron jobs, and custom scripts, with status pages and multi-channel notifications.

 If testing for custom DNS resolutions inside the network (i.e., .lan sites) it's a good idea to configure the DNS resolution of the host device.

 To achieve this edit `/etc/resolv.conf`, comment all defined nameservers and then add a new line: